yu5uke-1024/poker_and_game_theory/README.md

 I try to introduing the code politely.

-And the game and alogorithm I introduce is abundant.
+And the games and alogorithms I introduce are abundant.

 # Comment